crev-dev/cargo-crev/crev-lib/rc/doc/editing-trust.md

 # Creating Trust Proof

-Trust Proof records your trust in abilities and standards of another entity using `crev` system.
+A Trust Proof records your trust in abilities and standards of another entity using `crev` system.

 ## Responsibility